7.2 Setting and Getting Conversion Customization Variables

-The customization variables values set during the conversion process may be different from the main program customization variables.
-The general rule is that variables set in the main program, in particular from init files, are passed to the converter.
-Some variables, however, only appear in the converter.
-Some variables are also set in the converter based on the main program customization variables.
+The conversion customization variables are set as follows.
+First, variables set in the main program, in particular from init files, are passed to the converter.
+Some variables are especially set in the converter to default values (see Getting Converter Default Variables Values).
+Next, variables are set in the converter based on the main program customization variables values.
 Finally, some variables should be set or reset during conversion, in particular when converting the tree representing the Texinfo document, when expanding the tree element corresponding to @-commands associated with customization variables (see Customization Variables for @-Commands in Texinfo).

 The functions described here should be used in user defined functions, but should not be used out of functions.
 Conversely, the similar functions used to set customization variables from init files without a converter should not be used in functions, but should be used out of functions in init files (see Managing Customization Variables).